Sinkhole at Stone Castle affects soccer game

 Bristol Tennessee School Board members were informed of the problems with the field at The Stone Castle stadium Thursday night during a work session.

-Ed DePew, the supervisor of entities and maintenance for the Bristol Tennessee School system, explained the reason behind the sinkhole and how it will be repaired.
+Ed DePew, the supervisor of entities and maintenance for the Bristol Tennessee City Schools, explained the reason behind the sinkhole and how it will be repaired.

 "It's on the 30-yard line right up against the bleachers.
 It's been there before.
 It's small.
 We've been there today, and we'll put in some filler tomorrow," DePew said.
 "Basically, it's a rock, and water flows down the side of it, and it erodes, so we're going to fill it with concrete."